Driver Improvement is a 6 hour course designed to teach drivers about safe driving attitudes and behaviors.

 The decision to issue a refund or make alternate arrangements to make up a missed portion of the course is a matter between the student and the school he or she contracts with to take the course.
 All schools have strict attendance policies, which are outlined in the paperwork a student receives when he or she contracts with a school to attend one of its courses.

-No. Driver Improvement clinics are independently owned and operated and employ their own instructors.
-The DDS credentials clinics and instructors and ensures compliance in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Improvement Act.
+Driver Improvement clinics are independently owned and operated and employ their own instructors and they are not employees of the DDS.
+The DDS certifies clinics and instructors and ensures compliance in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Improvement Act.

 Connect with DDS